 The Metal Gear games are very well known for this.
 In the end though, they manage to tie everything up pretty well after numerous retcons and mind screwdrivers, but even then one or two holes are left open.

 The original Metal Gear Solid had a tight script while subtly leaving a door open for sequels.
-The following title, Sons Of Liberty, EXPLODED with triple-crosses, Xanatos Gambits, fevered conspiracy theories, and individual cliffhangers for every character still left alive.
-The long-awaited Snake Eater (released three years later) flashed back to the 1960s to expose the origins of this conspiracy, but wound up being (mostly) self-contained, leaving Metal Gear Solid 4 the dubious honor of explaining all these plot entanglements and twists with over 9 hours of cutscenes.
+The following title, Metal Gear Solid 2: Sons of Liberty, EXPLODED with triple-crosses, Xanatos Gambits, fevered conspiracy theories, and individual cliffhangers for every character still left alive.
+The long-awaited Metal Gear Solid 3: Snake Eater (released three years later) flashed back to the 1960s to expose the origins of this conspiracy, but wound up being (mostly) self-contained, leaving Metal Gear Solid 4 the dubious honor of explaining all these plot entanglements and twists with over 9 hours of cutscenes.

 As far as we know, the story is still not completed, with more prequels on the way.